 Patient Visit – What to Expect

-The Regional Joint Assessment Centre (RJAC) helps people with hip and knee joint disease.
+The Regional Joint Assessment Centre (RJAC) helps people with hip, knee, and shoulder pain.
 It provides “one-stop shopping” for patients where they can get an assessment, get information about pain management and related issues, and find out if surgery might be the right option for them.
 Other services include:

 - Education on weight management

 - Referrals for non-surgical management including physiotherapy and GLA:D Canada

 - Education on lifestyle changes that can improve joint health and pain